intuition-dev/mbCLIx/docs/src/tags.md

     type='sum', text='Check Sum!'

 And the component will do all calculation, depending only on this parameters that are being passed.
-Ideally even not a programmer can use it.
+Ideally even a non-programmer can use it.
 It is a next level of productivity, since components are more productive.

 In the [next tutorial ](/cms/) you will learn about CMS.
 NEXT: Go to [Editor CMS](/cms/).